korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/Course13_RandomAccessFileChallenge/README.md

 }
 ```

-It returns an **Employee** and has a **RandomAccessFile** instance
-as the first parameter, and an _employeeId_ as the second.
-I'll use this method to get a record in the file,
-instantiating an **Employee** record,
-using the appropriate read methods to populate the fields.
 This time, I'm going to declare a _throws_ clause,
 and let the calling code deal with this exception.
 I'll use my _employeeId_ map index